mozilla/data-docs/src/datasets/experiment_telemetry.md

 # Analyzing data from SHIELD studies

-This article introduces the datasets that are useful for analyzing SHIELD studies.
+This article introduces the datasets that are useful for analyzing studies in Firefox.
 After reading this article,
 you should understand how to answer questions about study enrollment,